diefenbach/django-lfs/docs/user/concepts/products.rst

 Product
 -------

-The plain default product of LFS.
-This is in some way the base of all other product types which are described in the following sections.
+This is the plain default product of LFS and can be considered as the the base of all other product types, which are described in the following sections.

 .. index:: single: Product; Configurable